 Standard Aeration Efficiency (SAE, kgO2 kW-1 h-1).

-• Translating or correcting standard parameters to non-standard or process conditions is the key job of the consultant.
-Manufacturers of aeration systems can advise, but cannot be held accountable for this key engineering task
+• Translating or correcting standard limits to non-standard or process conditions is the key job of the consultant.
+Manufacturers of aeration systems can recommend, but cannot be held accountable for this key engineering task

-• Most often, three empirical parameters are used for this translation, called the α (alpha) factor, β (beta) factor and θ (theta) factor.
+• Most often, three empirical parameters are used for this translation, called the α (alpha) cause, β (beta) factor and θ (theta) factor.

-The αSOTE is the most useful parameter for comparing aeration systems since it excludes the effects of all conditions except for water impurities
+The αSOTE is the most useful characteristic for comparing aeration systems since it excludes the effects of all conditions except for water impurities

 • It can be specified for a specific water depth or on a per depth basis.